-"Quick, Dorothy!" she screamed.
-"Run for the cellar!"
+"Quick, Dorothy!" she screamed; "run for the cellar!"

 Toto jumped out of Dorothy's arms and hid under the bed, and the girl started to get him.
-Aunt Em, badly frightened, threw open the trap door in the floor and climbed down the ladder into the small, dark hole.
-Dorothy caught Toto at last and started to follow her aunt.
-When she was halfway across the room there came a great shriek from the wind, and the house shook so hard that she lost her footing and sat down suddenly upon the floor.
+Aunt Em, badly frightened, threw open the trap-door in the floor and climbed down the ladder into the small, dark hole.
+Dorothy caught Toto at last, and started to follow her aunt.
+When she was half way across the room there came a great shriek from the wind, and the house shook so hard that she lost her footing and sat down suddenly upon the floor.

-Then a strange thing happened.
+A strange thing then happened.